 "Being able to extract ideas from social networks is very much the ultimate goal of our research, but a major issue is which real-world networks we can access for this purpose," said Minai.

 In recent years, social media networks have been increasingly difficult to access.
 Because of structural and privacy concerns, accessing Facebook content for research purposes is extremely challenging.
 While Twitter is more accessible, only a fraction of the data stream can be collected and even then a lot of the data is just "noise."

 These noisy data streams make the goals of the project harder to achieve.
-But Minai already has a group of University of Cincinnati graduate students, funded by a previous NSF grant, working to mine meaningful information from Twitter and other online sources.
+But Minai already has a group of UC graduate students, funded by a previous NSF grant, working to mine meaningful information from Twitter and other online sources.

 He anticipates the two projects eventually will help open vast possibilities for shared creativity and innovation among the millions that use social media.
 He also anticipates the research could help many modern institutions, including elections, parliaments, governing boards, free markets and businesses.
 This is especially true of institutions that innovate using online presences.

 ModCloth: An example